-As summer temperatures begin to climb across Washington state, a new set of emergency worker protection rules issued by the Washington Department of Labor and Industries (L&I) are taking effect to protect workers during excessive heat warnings.
+As summer temperatures begin to climb across Washington state, a new set of emergency worker protection heat wave rules issued by the Washington Department of Labor and Industries (L&I) are taking effect to protect workers during excessive heat warnings.

-The emergency rules, developed in reaction to last year’s record heat wave that was a factor in 100 deaths between June 26 and July 2, require employers to provide access to cool drinking water, shade and paid rest breaks for farm and construction workers, roofers, road crews, and anyone else whose job requires outdoor work for more than 15 minutes in a one-hour period.
+The emergency rules, developed in reaction to last year’s record heat wave that was a factor in 100 deaths between June 26 and July 2, require employers to provide access to cool drinking water, shade, and paid rest breaks for farm and construction workers, roofers, road crews, and anyone else whose job requires outdoor work for more than 15 minutes in a one-hour period.

 Amid last year’s excessive heat wave, L&I required employers to give employees breaks when temperatures reached 100 degrees.
 This year, the heat thresholds for paid, 10-minute breaks in shade every two hours of work are as follows: